2025–26 III liga

-The 2025–26 III liga (also known as Betclic III liga for sponsorship reasons) is the 18th season of the fourth tier domestic division in the Polish football league system since its establishment in 2008 under its current title (III liga) and the ninth season under its current league division format.
+The 2025–26 III liga (also known as Betclic III liga for sponsorship reasons) was the 18th season of the fourth tier domestic division in the Polish football league system since its establishment in 2008 under its current title (III liga) and the ninth season under its current league division format.
 The league is operated by the Polish Football Association (PZPN).

-The competition is contested by 72 clubs split geographically across 4 groups of 18 teams, with the winners of each group gaining promotion to the II liga.
-The season is played in a round-robin tournament, culminating in promotion/relegation play-offs involving two second-placed III liga teams facing II liga clubs that finish their season in 13th and 14th.
+The competition was contested by 72 clubs split geographically across 4 groups of 18 teams, with the winners of each group gaining promotion to the II liga.
+The season was played in a round-robin tournament, culminating in promotion/relegation play-offs involving two second-placed III liga teams facing II liga clubs that finished their season in 13th and 14th.

 Changes from last season

 The following teams have changed division since the 2024–25 season.